cropper

 Smarter Glass and Reflective Roofing

 Standard windows can let in significant heat, especially on sun-facing walls.
 Upgraded window systems are designed to limit heat transfer while still allowing natural light.
+Choosing the right materials is key, especially when evaluating energy-efficient windows and doors for Las Vegas homes.

 At the same time, roofing plays a major role.
 Materials designed to reflect sunlight instead of absorbing it can noticeably reduce indoor temperatures, particularly in the hottest months.